sacconazzo/directus-extension-api-docs/README.md

 ## Definitions (optional)

-For each custom endpoints group, you can define openapi including a file `oas.yaml` in root path of your group folder.
+For each custom endpoints group, you can define api's including a file `oas.yaml` in root path of your group folder.

 Properties: